aristosv/freqtrade/README.md

 - **Web UI Port:** The port to use for the web interface.
 - **Stake Currency:** The coin you want to use to trade on.
 Example: USDT.
 - **Stake Amount:** The amount you want to invest per trade.
+- **Display Currency:** The currency in which amounts will be displayed.
+Examples: USD, EUR, GBP.
 - **Max Open Trades:** The maximum allowed number of trades. -1 opens as many as possible.
 - **Exchange Name:** The name of your Exchange.
 Example: binance.
 - **Exchange Key:** Generate an API key on your exchange and use it here.